Theresa Eslund: Reign FC, 2018–2019

 Eslund signed with American side Reign FC ahead of the 2018 National Women's Soccer League season in January 2018.
 She made her debut for Seattle as a starting defender during the home opener — a 2–1 win over the Washington Spirit on 24 March.

 Return to Brøndby IF

 Eslund returned to Brøndby IF on a two-year contract in 2020, were the team ended up at second place in the league.

 International career

 At age 17, Eslund competed with the Denmark's under-17 national team at the 2003 European Youth Summer Olympic Festival.
 She scored in the final as Denmark beat Switzerland on penalties after a 1–1 draw at Stade Sébastien Charléty in Paris.

 Eslund made her senior international debut for Denmark in March 2008, during the team's 1–0 win over Germany at the 2008 Algarve Cup.

-She was named to Kenneth Heiner-Møller's squad for UEFA Women's Euro 2013 and she was also part of Danish squad, who received silver at the UEFA Women's Euro 2017 in Netherlands.
+She was called up to Kenneth Heiner-Møller's squad for UEFA Women's Euro 2013 and she was also part of Danish squad, who received silver at the UEFA Women's Euro 2017 in Netherlands.